F. L. Wallace

-F. L. Wallace (February 16, 1915 – November 26, 2004), sometimes credited as Floyd Wallace, was a noted science fiction and mystery writer.
+Floyd Lee Wallace (February 16, 1915 – November 26, 2004), credited as F L Wallace or sometimes Floyd Wallace, was a noted science fiction and mystery writer.
 He was born in Rock Island, Illinois, in 1915, and died in Tustin, California, in 2004.
-Wallace spent most of his life in California as a writer and mechanical engineer after attending the University of Iowa.
+Wallace lived most of his life in California, working as a writer and mechanical engineer after attending the University of Iowa.
 He also attended UCLA.

-His first published story, "Hideaway", appeared in the magazine Astounding.
+His first published story, "Hideaway", was published in the magazine Astounding.
 Galaxy Science Fiction and other science fiction magazines published his subsequent stories, including "Student Body", "Delay in Transit", "Bolden's Pets", and "Tangle Hold".
-His mystery works include "Driving Lesson", a second-prize winner in the twelfth annual short-story contest held by Ellery Queen's Mystery Magazine.
+His mystery works include "Driving Lesson", a second-prize winner of the twelfth annual short-story contest given by Ellery Queen's Mystery Magazine.
 His novel Address: Centauri was published by Gnome Press in 1955.
 His works have been translated into numerous languages, and his stories are available today around the world in anthologies.